hackclub/winter/rbccawang.md

 What steps are you going to take to build it?
 What tools are you going to use?
 What will you do first, second, third, etc.?
 1. Acquire the materials listed in the Budget section
 2. CAD a prototype of a compact case that fills all the components inside.
 3D-print the case at my school's robotics club.
-3. Learn the circuit diagram and pinouts of the alcohol sensor module.
+3. Learn the circuit diagram and pinouts of the alcohol sensor module with [this tutorial](https://circuitdigest.com/microcontroller-projects/interfacing-mq3-alcohol-sensor-with-arduino).
 4. Assemble the circuit.
 5. Program the Arduino, alcohol sensor, display, and LED in the Arduino IDE.
 6. Test the entire product using the lid of a bottle of Ethanol.